upgradeQ/osuplaylist/README.md

 # osu-playlist
-Extract all osu songs, collection,run a regex search in .osu tag line.Export audio to directory or create m3u8 playlist.
+Extract all osu songs, collection,run a regex search in .osu tag line , apply daterange .Export audio to directory/to ingame collection or create m3u8 playlist.
 # Russian 🇷🇺 [README](ReadmeRU.md)
 # Usage
 Put this file in your osu!/Songs folder
 ## Commands
 ### export all songs as .m3u8 playlist, may take a while
   `python3 osu_playlist.py`
+### apply daterange (optional)
+  `python3 osu_playlist.py --date_range "daterange"`,daterange format:Year.month.day example: >2020.1.1 older than, 2020.1.1:2020.1.24 in this range
 ### export collection.
 Name might be case insensitive or with typos
  `python3 osu_playlist.py --collection "name of collection"`
+ ### export to ingame collection.
+Name will be with current timestamp. (optional)
+ `python3 osu_playlist.py --update_db "name of collection"`
 ### run a regex search on tags provided from .osu file
 `python3 osu_playlist.py --regtag "regex"`
 ### run an inversed regex search on tags (optional)